jwpetley/jwpetley.github.io/_posts/Coding/2021-12-23-Creating-a-Package.md

 The approach I took was to create some introductory pages explaining the installation process and a quick start guide, while the rest of the documentation outlining all of the classes and methods would be generated automatically.

 Beyond the introductory pages I created a restructured text file (`.rst`) for each of my Classes.
-Within this file one can simply use the autodoc feature of Sphinx to create documentation.
+Within this file one can simply use the autodoc feature of Sphinx to create documentation (explanation and example below).

 ### Napoleon